top of page

 Unity in the Family

-When we come to Christ and become sons and daughters of God, we become part of a vast family.
-Like every godly parent, the Lord desires unity in His family.
-Jesus prayed for unity among His followers (John 17), and Paul also pleaded with the Ephesian Christians to “make every effort to keep the unity of the Spirit through the bond of peace” (Ephesians 4:3, italics mine).
+When we come to Christ and become sons and daughters of God, we join a vast family.
+Like every loving parent, the Lord desires unity within His family.
+Jesus prayed for unity among His followers (John 17), and Paul also urged the Ephesian Christians to “make every effort to keep the unity of the Spirit through the bond of peace” (Ephesians 4:3).
+The same Holy Spirit resides in all true believers in Christ, regardless of their denomination, background, color, or race.
+He is active in fostering unity within God's family.

 Whenever we see seeds of disunity sown by our enemy, we should counter them by doing the opposite of the dark spirit that's at work.
 Satan seeks to sow division to cause brothers to be in opposition to one another.
-He works to cause Pentecostals to be against Baptists, Charismatics against Evangelicals, Anglicans against Lutherans, or even whether you have responded to the latest health emergency or not.
-When Christ comes for His Church, He won't ask about your medical papers!
+He works to cause Pentecostals to be against Baptists, Charismatics against Evangelicals, and Anglicans against Lutherans.

-Our mindset and attitude should be to accept all believers in Christ, regardless of their political opinions, maturity, nationality, skin color, or any other difference on earth.
+Our mindset and attitude should be one of accepting all believers in Christ, regardless of their political opinions, maturity, nationality, skin color, or any other difference on earth.
 We have all been given a heavenly Kingdom.
-Christ loves all the Church, and so must we.
+Christ loves all the Church, and so should we.
 The Church is like a diamond, reflecting the light of God.
-We should appreciate every reflection of this multi-faceted jewel as we spread the light of Christ to those around us.
+We should appreciate every reflection of this multifaceted jewel as we spread the light of Christ to those around us.
 Our love for one another will win this younger generation, in particular, and the whole world.

 By this all people will know that you are my disciples, if you have love one for another (John 13:35).

-It is important to remember that when we discount another believer in Christ and do not recognize or honor that person, we take sides with the enemy.
+It is vital to remember that when we refuse to recognize or honor another believer in Christ, we align ourselves with the enemy.
 Our enemy is not flesh and blood.
-He (Satan) is called the Accuser of the Brethren.
-We do not want to agree with him!
-Unity in the Body of Christ opens the way for the Spirit of God to move in power.
-Disunity causes the Holy Spirit to be grieved, limiting the power of God to move in the Church.
-We must agree with the Spirit of God to be used by Him and keep in step with Him.
-Suppose we want to stay in step with the Spirit of God.
-In that case, we need to let go of our own ideas of self-righteousness, our preferences, prejudices, and all worldly ways of thinking and relating to one another and see one another in the light of God's forgiveness and His great mercy.
-All of the Church is precious in God's sight and greatly loved.
+He (Satan) is known as the Accuser of the Brethren.
+We must not agree with him!
+Unity in the Body of Christ paves the way for the Spirit of God to move powerfully.
+Conversely, disunity grieves the Holy Spirit and limits God's power within the Church.
+To be used by Him, we need to be in harmony with the Spirit of God and follow His lead.
+If we want to stay in step with God's Spirit, we must let go of our selfish ideas of self-righteousness, preferences, prejudices, and worldly ways of thinking and relating.
+Instead, we should see one another through God's forgiveness and great mercy.
+Every part of the Church is precious to God and greatly loved.

-The same Holy Spirit is in every child of God, and He desires that we should be united.
-Indeed, it is nonsense for the church to be divided because there is “one body and one Spirit…one hope…one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all” (Ephesians 4:4-6, italics added).
+The same Holy Spirit dwells in every child of God, and He longs for us to be united.
+Truly, it makes no sense for the church to be divided because there is “one body and one Spirit…one hope…one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all” (Ephesians 4:4-6).

-It is a tremendous privilege to be part of this enormous family; one of the great joys of coming to Christ is experiencing this unity.
-There is a closeness and depth of relationship in the Christian church that I have never found outside.
-We must make every effort to keep the unity of the Spirit at every level in our small groups, congregations, local churches, and the worldwide Church.
+Being part of this large family is a great honor; one of the biggest joys of coming to Christ is sharing in this unity.
+The closeness and depth of relationships in the Christian church are unlike anything I've experienced elsewhere.
+We must always strive to maintain the unity of the Spirit in all levels of our small groups, congregations, local churches, and the entire Church worldwide.

 Gifts for the Children

-Every Christian is different and has distinctive gifts.
-The New Testament gives several lists of the gifts of the Spirit.
-In 1 Corinthians, Paul lists nine gifts:
+Every Christian is unique and possesses different gifts.
+The New Testament provides multiple lists of the Spirit's gifts.
+In 1 Corinthians, Paul mentions nine of them:

 Now to each one the manifestation of the Spirit is given for the common good.
 To one there is given through the Spirit the message of wisdom, to another the message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another the gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
 All these are the work of one and the same spirit, and he gives them to each one, just as he determines (1 Corinthians 12:7-11).

-There is an urgent need for the gifts of the Spirit to be exercised as we go out to share our faith with people on the streets and in our work.
-One of the significant problems in the Church at large is that so few are exercising their gifts.
+There is an urgent need to exercise the gifts of the Spirit as we share our faith with people we meet, those in our family, or at our workplaces.
+A significant problem in the church today is that very few are using their gifts.
 Church growth expert Eddie Gibbs wrote,

 The present high level of unemployment in the nation pales into insignificance compared to that which prevails in the church.
 As a result, a few people are left doing everything and are totally exhausted, while the rest need to be more utilized.
 The Church has been likened to a soccer match, in which thousands of people desperately in need of exercise watch twenty-two people desperately in need of a rest!